Harry84/DevOps-Core-Fundamental-Project/README.md

 * I am using Bootstrap 3 for the Navbar.
 The Navbar is coded into a base.html which can then be extended for the other pages via code blocks.

 * There are various links in the Navbar.
-The title and register option bring the user back to the homepage.
+The title and Entrol option bring the user back to the homepage/index.
 The Add Houses link allows a user to enter a new house choice into the db which then becomes accessible in the drop down menu on the homepage.
 The edit/delete students and edit/delete houses pages are accessible via links.
 Those respective pages look as follows when there are some students already registered:

 <p align="center">
 <img src="https://github.com/Harry84/DevOps-Core-Fundamental-Project/blob/main/images/project%20edit%20students.JPG" width="800"/>